LevinJ/SSD_tensorflow_VOC/README.md

 Training experimentation and progress are logged in history/notes.txt file.
 Below are a quick summary:

 1) Fix bugs in baseline made the model converge
-2) Batch normalization and bigge learning rate made a huge diffence. traning accuray from 0.8 to 0.98
+2) Batch normalization and bigge learning rate made a huge difference. traning accuray from 0.8 to 0.98
 3) Data augmenation is very effective in improving testing accuray, from 0.5 to 0.65

 # Known limitations